-Action # Title Description Total Funds Contributing 1 Enrichment Programming This action includes unique experiences the school provides to the school community including but not limited to: wellness classes for staff and families, Life Experience Lessons (overnight field trips), and afterschool programming.
-We have indicated that this action contributes to increased and improved services by supplementing core educational program with additional (life and cultural) experiences that some of our student may not otherwise be able to access. \$135,000.00 Yes 2 Student and Family Services Personnel School counseling program, restorative justice staff, office support staff and deans of student affairs.
-This action is predominately concerned with ensuring that our students have access to adults who can help them navigate academic and social challenges.
-We have indicated that this action contributes to increased and improved services as our foster youth, low income students and English learners can at times need additional support structures and help navigating a school environment to ensure that they have the resources necessary to excel. \$691,397.00 Yes 3 Software - School Culture Software related to school climate, attendance, student behavior, and social emotional learning including but not limited to survey tools \$6,000.00 No

-4 Student Activities This action includes all student activity expenses including but not limited to celebrations, events, and school programs. \$107,000.00 No 5 Family Engagement Coordinator Family Engagement Coordinator to support with all parent communication, events and advocacy.
-A key function of this role is to provide translation services for families whose primary language is not English, and help families become more familiar with key issues related to education so that they are able to advocate on behalf of their children. \$32,034.00 Yes 6 Software - Family Engagement Software related to family engagement and communication, including but not limited ParentSquare \$1,431.00 No 7 Supplies and Materials - Family Engagement Supplies and materials associated with increasing family engagement, and producing family engagement events \$16,596.00 No 8 Athletics This action includes all expenses related to athletic programming including but not limited to student transportation, supplies, and CIF fees. \$366,890.00 No
+Action # Title Description Total Funds Contributing 1 Enrichment Programming Unique experiences the school provides to the school community, including but not limited to wellness classes for staff and families, Life Experience Lessons, (overnight field trips), and after school programming.
+This action contributes to increased and improved services by supplementing core educational program with additional, (life and cultural), experiences that some of our student may not otherwise be able to access. \$91,500.00 Yes 2 Student and Family Services Personnel Counseling program, restorative justice staff, office support staff and deans of student affairs.
+This action is predominantly concerned with ensuring that our students have access to adults who can help them navigate academic and social challenges.
+We have indicated that this action contributes to increased and improved services as our foster youth, low \$771,675.00 Yes income students and English learners can at times need additional support structures and help navigating a school environment to ensure that they have the resources necessary to excel.
+3 Software - School Culture Software related to school climate, attendance, student behavior, and social emotional learning including but not limited to survey tools. \$11,999.00 No 4 Student Activities Student activity expenses, including but not limited to celebrations, events, and school programs. \$100,058.00 No 5 Family Engagement Coordinator Family Engagement Coordinator to support with all parent communication, events and advocacy.
+A key function of this role is to provide translation services for families whose primary language is not English, and help families become more familiar with key issues related to education so that they are able to advocate on behalf of their children. \$33,645.00 Yes 6 Software - Family Engagement Software related to family engagement and communication, including but not limited ParentSquare \$3,176.00 No 7 Supplies and Materials - Family Engagement Supplies and materials associated with increasing family engagement, and producing family engagement events \$8,572.00 No 8 Athletics Expenses related to athletic programming, including but not limited to, student transportation, supplies, and CIF fees \$218,661.00 No